-For those of us who don’t know, podcasts are episodic series of digital audio or video files that users can download or stream directly over the internet.
+Anyone who as ever asked the question “why are podcasts so popular” probably are among the few who haven’t been bitten by the podcast bug and are simply missing out.
+Podcasts are episodic series of digital audio or video files that users can download or stream directly over the internet.
 Podcasts are usually, but not always, available via subscription, but many can also be found freely on social media sites such as YouTube.

 Some have labeled podcasts as the radio of the 21st century, bringing together multiple technologies such as video and audio, the internet, and the occasional portable media player.
 The arrival of podcasts is considered to be a disruptive technology that has caused some in the radio industry to rethink their traditional business practices.
 They also are looking at any preconceptions they may have had about their audience, content production, consumption, and distribution.

 Secondly, podcasts can be created with little to no cost, other than the initial investment in equipment.
+However, for consistency of quality, most business organizations choose to partner with a podcast production company.
 Concerning monetization, podcast creators can allow companies to purchase Ad time or can make use of membership platforms such as Patreon, which can also provide the necessary tools to run a subscription-based service.

-To prove that podcasts are not merely a passing trend, numerous studies and reviews have been compiled to provide a much clearer picture of their impact, range, and overall effectiveness.
+To prove that podcasts are not merely a passing trend and how missing out would be a mistake, numerous studies and reviews have been compiled to provide a much clearer picture of their impact, range, and overall effectiveness.

 For starters, there are over 525,000 active shows and over 18.5 million episodes, as of April 2018.
 Also, 44% of the entire US population has listened to a podcast at least once.
 It is up from 40% in 2017.
 It represents roughly 60 million homes or about half of all American households.
 Around 80% of them have listened to most, if not an entire episode, on average.